-Immediate Action - the staff member will summon the principal or escort the student to the principal's office.
+Immediate Action - The staff member will summon the principal or escort the student to the principal's office.

-Investigation - The principal or his/her designee will question the student and will request that the student empty his/her pockets or purse and volunteer all drug-like substances.
+Investigation - The principal or their designee will question the student and will request that the student empty their pockets or purse and volunteer all drug-like substances.
 A witness will be present.
 The student's locker, desk and all personal property will be searched according to policy.
 The student will not be left alone.
 SAT will be notified.